insight-lane/crash-model/src/README.md

 If you add a new feature, create a new directory for the code.
 Any utilities that are specific to that feature can go in a utility in that directory, but any shared functions should go in the top util.py.

 ## 1) Extract intersections
-- Reads in road segment data (data/raw/Boston_Segments.shp)
+- Reads in road segment data (data/raw/Boston_Segments.shp).
+Boston_Segments is in EPSG:4326 projection
 - Finds point locations where roads intersect
 - Creates a shapefile of intersections (inters.shp)
 - **Usage:** `python -m src.data.extract_intersections data/raw/Boston_Segments.shp`